rodger0531/foobook-mirror/UI_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+19/03/2014 - Abdi

+	- Updated 'newPhoto.html' which is the photos page -- it works!
+	- Added 'photo.css' for newPhoto.html

 18/03/2014 - Abdi

-	- Uploaded newPhoto.html for rodger to view the header
+	- Uploaded 'newPhoto.html' for rodger to view the header

 18/03/2014 - Tharman